chefesteve/Final_Project/README.md

 ### Attacking Target 1

-Open the [Offensive Report Template](../../../Resources/OffensiveTemplate.md) and complete it while you progress this activity.
+Open the [Offensive Report](https://github.com/chefesteve/Final_Project/blob/main/Offensive_Report.md) and complete it while you progress this activity.

 You will need to run a few commands on `Target 1` in order to ensure that it forwards logs to Kibana.
 Follow the steps below: